adev1uncc/5122-Final-Project/README.md

 Future Work:

 In the future, I might try to add more selectbox functions so that the user can isolate exact years, air pollutants, and causes.
+I could try to put in a bar chart function.
 I also might try to install a map that responds to the year, air pollutant, and the cause.

 Streamlit App: